hieudku/FitApp/README.md

 ### 5. Testing the Application

-- **Run the Application**: Start the application and test all major functionalities:
+- Start the application and test all major functionalities:

   - Registration and Login
   - CRUD operations for workouts